GeenethMedagedara/Advanced_Sentiment_Analysis_Restaurant_Reviews/README.md

 > Finally, I used the spacy word embeddings and Sentence Transformers to detect the correct aspects and used the pre-trained BERT model to get the sentiment.
 This increased the ABSA accuracy of the project.

+---

+> **Scrapy** is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.

+> **Apscheduler** is a library in Python that allows you to schedule and execute tasks at a specific time

+> **MLflow** is an open source platform for managing machine learning workflows which is used by MLOps teams and data scientists.
+I used it mainly for model tracking and storage.

+> Microsoft **Power BI** is a data visualization and reporting platform.
+I used it for visualizing the insights of the sentiment predicted user reviews.

+> **MongoDB** is a type of No-SQL database which is good in high-volume data storage.

 ## Screenshots

 Power BI